nvTran/maval/README.md

 # maval
-Team MAVAL in Ellipsis Hackathon 2020
+Team MAVAL in Ellipsis Hackathon 2020.
+The website can be accessed at http://3.0.200.88/

 External APIs: EventRegistry API, Yahoo Finance API,